leoniedu/CongressoAberto/CongressoAbertoWP/wp-content/plugins/wp-super-cache/readme.txt

 	`<Directory /home/www/>`
 	`AllowOverride All`
 	`</Directory>`
-10. wp-content/advanced-cache.php loads the caching engine.
-This file is generated by the plugin.
-Make sure the path in the include_once() is correct.

-== How to uninstall WP Super Cache ==

-Edit the file uninstall.php in your plugins/wp-super-cache/ directory and set UNINSTALL_WPSUPERCACHE to a non blank value.

-	`define( 'UNINSTALL_WPSUPERCACHE', '1' );`

-Open your browser and load wp-content/plugins/wp-super-cache/uninstall.php directly.
-You must be logged in, and you must confirm the action.
-If you do not delete the plugin immediately, after the script runs, please comment out the define() above to stop someone else running it.

-To manually uninstall:

-1. Remove the WP_CACHE define from wp-config.php.
-It looks like `define( 'WP_CACHE', true );`
-2. Clear the cache in the backend page and then deactivate the plugin on the plugins page.
-3. Remove the Super Cache mod_rewrite rules from your .htaccess file.
-4. Remove the files wp-content/advanced-cache.php and wp-content/wp-cache-config.php
-5. Remove the directory wp-content/cache/
-6. Remove the directory wp-super-cache from your plugins directory.

-== If all else fails and your site is broken ==
-1. Remove the WP_CACHE define from wp-config.php.
-It looks like `define( 'WP_CACHE', true );`
-2. Remove the rules (see above) that the plugin wrote to the .htaccess file in your root directory.
-3. Delete the wp-super-cache folder in the plugins folder.
-4. Optionally delete advanced-cache.php, wp-cache-config.php and the cache folder in wp-content/.

 == Frequently Asked Questions ==

 = How do I know my blog is being cached? =

 View the source of any page on your site.
-When a page is first created, you'll see the text "Dynamic page generated in XXXX seconds." and "Cached page generated by WP-Super-Cache on YYYY-MM-DD HH:MM:SS" at the end of the source code.
-On reload, a cached page will show the same timestamp so wait a few seconds before checking.
-If you have compression enabled, the text "Compression = gzip" will be added.
-If compression is disabled and the page is served as a static html file, the text "super cache" will be added.
-The only other way to check if your cached file was served by PHP script or from the static cache is by looking at the HTTP headers.
-WP-Cache (PHP) cached pages will have the header "WP-Super-Cache: WP-Cache".
-I used the <a href="https://addons.mozilla.org/en-US/firefox/addon/3829">Live HTTP Headers</a> extension for Firefox to examine the headers.
-You should also check your cache directory in wp-content/cache/supercache/hostname/ for static cache files.
+When a page is first created, you'll see the text "Dynamic Page Served (once) in X.XXXXX seconds" at the end of the source code.
+On reload, a cached page displays, "Cached page served by WP-Super-Cache".
+Check your cache directory wp-content/cache/supercache/hostname/ for static cache files.

 = Why is WP-Super-Cache better than WP-Cache? =